 - Prepayment Conditions

-Keep reading to learn more about these five metrics.
+Keep reading to learn more about these five metrics and how they can help you calculate the cost of your business loan.

-Comparing the costs of a short-term loan to a long-term loan or a merchant cash advance to a line of credit or term loan, can be challenging because different lenders can express their costs differently—making it a challenge to make an apples-to-apples comparison.
-With that in mind, let me share a handful of metrics that will help you when you’re comparing the costs of different business financing.
+Comparing the costs of a short-term loan to a long-term loan or a merchant cash advance to a line of credit or term loan can be challenging because different lenders can express their costs differently—making it a challenge to make an apples-to-apples comparison.
+With that in mind, there are five metrics that can help you calculate the cost of a business loan, which will make it easier for you to compare different financing options.

-Because there is no one-size-fits-all way to describe every potential financing option available, here are some metrics you need to know:
+Because there is no one-size-fits-all way to describe every potential financing option available, here are five metrics you need to know:

 The APR metric is a good way to compare loans with similar terms.
 It was introduced to help consumers make decisions about mortgages, auto loans, credit cards, and other consumer credit.
 Commercial lending, small business lending, is a little different.
 Because of the different ways businesses access funding, APR is one of the metrics you might compare, but it certainly isn’t the only metric.